trougnouf/nind-denoise/README.md

 -> crop size of 256 px with 64 px offset; random crop of 220, central loss of

 In the end you should have ROOT/datasets/cropped/NIND_256_192/*/* which takes up approximately 46.4 GB.
 Consider putting that directory on a SSD for faster training.

+#### Optional: clean-clean dataset
+Requirements: mwclient

+bash make_clean-clean_dataset.sh

+Unfortunately some of the tools/libraries behind this are not public / oss :( PR for free replacements are welcome.

+In the meantime one can either crop /scale a dataset yourself, or even use full-size images.

+to use clean data in training, add --clean_data_dpath and --clean_data_ratio (eg: 0.1) argument to nn_train.py

 ### Train U-Net denoiser